English Dogs

-English Dogs were a British hardcore punk band that began life in the early eighties.
-Two versions of the band exist, the punk and metal crossover band featuring original drummer Andrew "Pinch" Pinching and second-era members Graham "Gizz" Butt and Adie Bailey and a punk-based one featuring original vocalist Pete "Wakey" Wakefield.
+English Dogs were a British hardcore punk and heavy metal band formed in the early eighties.
+Two versions of the band existed: the punk and metal crossover band featuring original drummer Andrew "Pinch" Pinching and second-era members Graham "Gizz" Butt and Adie Bailey, and a punk-based one featuring original vocalist Pete "Wakey" Wakefield.

 History

-English Dogs formed in October 1981 in Grantham and produced two demos during 1982, "Show No Mercy" and "Free To Kill".
+English Dogs formed in October 1981 in Grantham and produced two demos during 1982, "Show No Mercy" and "Free to Kill".
 The band toured as support to fellow punk band Charged GBH in Germany during early 1983 and followed this with a British tour supporting Discharge.
-In 1983 they signed to Clay Records and released a six-track EP, Mad Punx And English Dogs, in July 1983.
+In 1983, they signed to Clay Records and released a six-track EP, Mad Punx and English Dogs, in July 1983.

 English Dogs' first full-length album, Invasion of the Porky Men, was released a year later.
 Personnel changes ensued after the debut album emerged with vocalist Wakey departing to be replaced by ex-Ultraviolent singer Ade Bailey.
-At this juncture the band also decided to augment their live and recorded sound by approaching Tracey Abbott of NWOBHM bands Overdrive / Witchfynde to work on new material for the To the ends of the earth ep Tracey helped with the song writing and added Metal Riffs but due to other commitments Tracey was unable to join the line up so shortly after this they added former Destructors guitarist Graham "Gizz" Butt.
+At this juncture, the band also decided to augment their live and recorded sound by approaching Tracey Abbott of NWOBHM bands Overdrive / Witchfynde to work on new material for the To the Ends of the Earth EP.
+Abbott helped with the songwriting and added metal riffs but due to other commitments, he was unable to join the line-up so shortly after this they added former Destructors guitarist Graham "Gizz" Butt.

-This change saw them leave Clay records to sign with Rot Records and release the decidedly metal tinged To the Ends of the Earth EP in September 1984.
+This change saw them leave Clay Records to sign with Rot Records and release the decidedly metal-tinged To the Ends of the Earth EP in September 1984.
 The metal leanings increased with Forward into Battle.
 English Dogs, culminating with the Metalmorphosis 12-inch and Where Legend Began album through Under One Flag in 1986.
-In Spring of that year the Dogs toured the US to sold-out shows on both the East and West coast.
-Upon their return to the UK Jon Murray left the band.
-The group appeared on the Shades promoted Thrash bill at Camden's Electric Ballroom with Possessed and Voivod later in 1986.
+In Spring of that year, the Dogs toured the US to sold-out shows on both the East and West coast.
+Upon their return to the UK, Jon Murray left the band.
+The group appeared on the Shades promoted thrash bill at Camden's Electric Ballroom with Possessed and Voivod later in 1986.
 Pinch also left the band around Winter '86.
 The band carried on with Adie, Gizz and Wattie playing with other musicians until calling it a day late that year.